joluigi/sql-challenge/README.md

 8. In descending order, list the frequency count of employee last names, i.e., how many employees share each last name.

 ![](Reference_images/8thQuery.png)

+Note: Please find that only the first 10 results where included in the images to improve the readability of this README file